Filefjell

 Filefjell is a mountainous area in Norway.
-It is located between Lærdal in the Vestland county and Valdres in Innlandet county.
+It is located in an area where three counties meet.
+It lies between Lærdal Municipality in the Vestland county in the west and Vang Municipality in Innlandet county in the east and it lies north of Hemsedal Municipality in Buskerud county.
 It is the historical, as well as modern, main route, linking Western Norway and Eastern Norway.
 The European route E16 highway passes through Filefjell.

 Etymology

 Filefjell or sometimes Fillefjell, might be a double-name as "file" is thought to be derived from Old Norse word Fjáll, the same root that evolved into the modern word "fjell".
 Thus Filefjell in English would be "Mountain-Mountain".

 Geography

 Filefjell stretches from Lærdal Municipality in the eastern part of Vestland county, at the innermost part of the Sognefjorden, to Vang Municipality in Valdres in the western part of Innlandet county.
 In the north, it borders the western part of the Jotunheimen mountain range.
-To the south, it meets with the Buskerud county border.
-The European route E16 crosses the mountain and reaches its highest point at the 1013 m Varden.
+To the south, it meets with the Buskerud county border in Hemsedal Municipality.
+The European route E16 crosses the mountain area and reaches its highest point at the 1013 m Varden.
 The road follows a valley through the mountainous area, and because of this is somewhat protected from the fierce weather of the Norwegian winter.
 The road is rarely closed due to wind or snow, making it the most reliable of the mountain passes in Norway.

 On both sides of the valley the terrain climbs steeply up to plateaus, with rolling hills and numerous lakes at sitting at elevations of about 1300 m.
 The highest peak of the range is Sulefjellet at 1812 m.